Parkinson’s Home Care Providers

-Senior Nannies arranges comprehensive home care services for individuals diagnosed with Parkinson’s disease, amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease), and other neurodegenerative movement disorders that progressively interfere with basic activities of daily living.
-The goal of every Parkinson’s nannie is to facilitate a fulfilling, independent life at home for your spouse, parent or other loved one with Parkinson’s through compassionate supervision and assistance with activities that tend to become more difficult as the disease progresses.
+Senior Nannies can refer caregivers who can provide comprehensive home care services for individuals diagnosed with Parkinson’s disease, amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease), and other neurodegenerative movement disorders that progressively interfere with basic activities of daily living.
+The goal of every Parkinson’s referred nannie is to facilitate a fulfilling, independent life at home for your spouse, parent or other loved one with Parkinson’s through compassionate supervision and assistance with activities that tend to become more difficult as the disease progresses.

 Part-time Parkinson’s home care services are typically all that are needed in the early stages when symptoms are milder and minimally disruptive.
 The course of Parkinson’s is highly individualized, however, and it is not possible to reliably predict what symptoms may develop or when, and therefore what the needs will be.
 In the earlier stages of Parkinson’s, many individuals are still capable of driving themselves to appointments and social activities.
 But transportation can become an issue as Parkinson’s progresses and symptoms can make it increasingly complicated and sometimes less safe to perform basic activities of daily living.
 Individuals with Parkinson’s may also develop cognitive symptoms including memory loss and dementia.
 More information on Parkinson’s disease can be found by visiting the American Parkinson’s Disease Association website.

-Some of the services that our Parkinson’s home caregivers commonly provide include:
+Some of the services that the Parkinson’s home caregivers we refer commonly provide include:

 - • Companionship – interpersonal cognitive stimulation, facilitation of physical activity, and intervention for loneliness and depression